NREL/fpeam/Documentation.md

 | eucalyptus | herbicide | generic herbicide | 1 |
 | wheat | insecticide | generic insecticide | 1 |

-## Output

 # Fugitive Dust Module

 The fugitive dust module calculates PM<sub>2.5</sub> and PM<sub>10</sub> emissions from on-farm (harvest and non-harvest) activities.
-On-road fugitive dust from biomass transportation is not calculated.
+On-road fugitive dust from feedstock transportation is not calculated.

 PM<sub>10</sub> emissions are calculated using feedstock-specific emissions factors developed by the [California Air Resources Board](http://www.arb.ca.gov/ei/areasrc/fullpdf/full7-5.pdf) , which are available in Chapter 9 of the Billion Ton Study 2016 Update and packaged with the FPEAM code base in the default input data files.
 PM<sub>2.5</sub> emission factors, which are also included in the default FPEAM input data files, are calculated by multiplying the PM<sub>10</sub> emission factors by 0.2.
 This fraction represents agricultural tilling and was developed by the [Midwest Research Institute](http://www.epa.gov/ttnchie1/ap42/ch13/bgdocs/b13s02.pdf) .
 Users are able to use a different PM<sub>2.5</sub> fraction or alternative emissions factors by editing the input data.